 Communicating research insights is a major focus for today’s healthcare professional and pharma market researcher.
 Nowdays however, it’s not enough just to present the research evidence.
 Increasingly we must tell the story through a clear and engaging narrative to a range of stakeholders.
 With our one-day workshop you will learn:

-- What is storytelling and how can it benefit pharmaceutical clinical and market research?
+- What is storytelling and how can it benefit the healthcare sector?

 - How you can find the story in your research data

 - How you can share the story with your stakeholders